Announcing the 2021 Edition of My Internet Law Casebook

-I’m pleased to announce this year’s edition of my Internet Law casebook, Internet Law: Cases & Materials.
-It’s available as a PDF at Gumroad for $10, as a Kindle book for $9.99, and in hard copy at Amazon for $22 + shipping.
-[Regarding the hard copy: it comes with a free PDF on request; shipping should be free on Amazon Prime; and this year’s price is $2 less than year!]
+I’m pleased to announce the 2021 edition of my Internet Law casebook, Internet Law: Cases & Materials.
+If I counted editions, this would be the 12th edition.
+The book is available as a PDF at Gumroad for $10, as a Kindle ebook for $9.99, and in hard copy at Amazon for $20.
+[The hard copy comes with a free PDF on request; and shipping should be free on Amazon Prime.]
 For my thoughts about self-publishing an ebook casebook, see this article.

 If you’re an academic and would like a free evaluation copy, please email me.
-I can also provide my presentation slides and lecture notes for your evaluation.
-You might also check out my Internet Law course page, which includes 20+ years of syllabi and old exams with sample answers, and my article “Teaching Cyberlaw.”
+I can also share my presentation slides and lecture notes.
+You might also check out (1) my Internet Law course page, which includes 24 years of syllabi and old exams with sample answers, (2) my article on “Teaching Cyberlaw,” (3) my blog post on teaching Internet Law as an online-only course, and (4) my Canvas modules for the 2020 online-only course.

-Over the years, I’ve posted a fair number of book excerpts that are accessible for free, including:
+Over the years, I’ve posted a number of book excerpts that are accessible for free, including:

 - The entire chapter on online contracts.
 It makes a nice module to add an online contracts piece to another course.